awslabs/aws-sdk-kotlin/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

+## Security Issues

+If you discover a potential security issue in this project we ask that you **do not** create a public GitHub issue.

+Please refer to our [security policy](https://github.com/awslabs/aws-sdk-kotlin/security/policy) for how to notify us.

 ## Licensing